 The paper is organised as follow.
 In Sect. \ref{sec:model} we give a brief description of how GNNs work and specify the architecture of our model.
-In Sect. \ref{sec:data} we describe the properties of VIPERS data and the way we prepare the training set, in particular how we define real or apparent neighbouring objects.
-Section \ref{sec:method} describes how the model is applied to the data, and the metrics that we use to quantify the performance of the results.
-Finally, in Sect. \ref{sec:results} we present and discuss our results, and conclude in Sect. \ref{sec:conclusions}.
+In Sect. \ref{sec:data} we describe the properties of VIPERS data and the way we prepared the training set, in particular, how we defined real or apparent neighbouring objects.
+Section \ref{sec:method} describes how the model is applied to the data and the metrics we used to quantify the performance of the results.
+Finally, in Sect. \ref{sec:results} we present and discuss our results, and we conclude in Sect. \ref{sec:conclusions}.